AlerianEmperor/LuxRenderer/README.md

 Thank you BikiniMaiden for 10 stars, I am really appericiated, have a good day!

+To compile the code, you only need to change the "file_name" variable in main.cpp to the models in "Models" file.
+To change sample count, look for "ns" variable.
+In the main.cpp, there are Look_From and View_Direction variables under each model name, you should use the right one to achieve the desire result.
+No Dependent library is needed to compile.
+This project is written in C++14 and the code is in perfect condition!

 # Featuring

 - Unidrectional Path Tracing with NEE.